Klrfl/personal-site/src/content/blog/celebrating-almost-3-years-of-code-and-stupidity-🥳.md

 ## Search bar

-The blog page now has a brand new search bar!! yay!!!
-Powered by Pagefind, now you can search for blog posts easily.
+The site page now has a brand new search bar at the top!! yay!!!
+Powered by Pagefind, now you can search for blog posts and all the pages on the site very easily.

 ## Decap